How much insurance do I need for bushfire protection?

 - The style of the building and type of finishes you’ll be including.

 - Where your property is located.
 If it’s tricky to reach or on a slope, your costs could increase.

-- Whether you have additional structures or features on your property, like a garage or pool.
+- Whether you have additional structures or features on your property, like a shed or a pool.

 - Temporary accommodation while you rebuild.

-When you take out an insurance policy to cover your home, including bushfire coverage, it's important to read the fine print.
-Here are a few things worth being aware of:
+When choosing an insurance policy, including bushfire coverage, it's essential to read the fine print.
+Here are a few things to note about home insurance:

-- Some policies may not cover certain types of damage or things at all, so it’s important you check that your insurance meets your needs.
+- Policies do not cover all types of damage and all types of events, so check your insurance cover meets your needs.